Plataforma sobre Adaptación al Cambio Climático en España

 Challenges:

-1. Linking planning to the development model.
+1. Link planning with the development model.

 4. Decisive content versus recommendations.